ProgrammerAyush7/webrtc-videochat/README.md

 pip install Flask Flask-SocketIO eventlet
 ```

-To start a server on localhost:
+To start the server on localhost:
 ```
 python server.py
 ```